 This breakdown causes the skin to sag, stretch, and lose its ability to snap back after stretching.
 You can delay changes associated with aging, covering up, wearing a hat, and making a habit of using natural sunscreens.

-A diet high in omega 6 oil’s (corn, safflower, sunflower, canola, peanuts and soybean oils) speeds skin aging by increasing inflammation.
+A diet high in omega-six oils (corn, safflower, sunflower, canola, peanuts, and soybean oils) speeds skin aging by increasing inflammation.

-Other factors that contribute to aging of the skin include stress, gravity, daily facial movement, obesity and even sleep position.
+Other factors that contribute to the aging of the skin include stress, gravity, daily facial movement, obesity, and even sleep position.

 As we grow older, changes like these naturally occur:

 - The skin develops lesions such as benign tumors.